DuyNguyen1879/update-linux-server/README.md

 ## Prerequisites

 * Set password-less ssh login (or by using public key) for each server
-* Copy linux-update.sh to each server (script using /srv/vavai for example path)
+* Copy linux-update.sh to each server
-* Fill in list-server.txt with list of server name or IP
+* Fill in list-server.txt with list of server name or server IP address

 <!-- USAGE EXAMPLES -->
 ## Usage